ingunnsund/Python-WebSocket/README.md

 After clone is completed the library can be used like the [example code](example) or see [Usage section](https://github.com/ingunnsund/Python-WebSocket#usage)

 ## Usage
-This library is made easy like a interface that is only needed to be extended by the user of the library.
+This library is made easy by using a interface that the user of the library has to extend.
 It can be done like this:
 ```python
 class WebSocketExample(WebSocket):